FrostyX/tracer/README.md

 Tracer finds outdated running applications in your system

 Tracer determines which applications use outdated files and prints them.
 For special kind of applications such as services or daemons, it suggests a standard command to restart it.
-Detecting whether file is outdated or not is based on a simple algorithm.
+Detecting whether file is outdated or not is based on a simple idea.
 If application has loaded in memory any version of a file which is provided by any package updated since system was booted up, tracer consider this application as outdated.

 ## Overview
 <table frame="void" rules="none">